ayushgun/tiger/README.md

 # Tiger

- A library of highly specialized STL-compliant containers and algorithms, such as compile-time heterogenous type containers, x86 AVX2 register strings, or stack memory allocators.
+ A library of highly specialized STL-compliant containers and algorithms, such as compile-time heterogenous type containers, ARM Neon register strings, or stack memory allocators.

 ### Short String